cdapio/cdap/cdap-docs/developers-manual/source/pipelines/creating-pipelines.rst

      with the specified name.

-  Pipelines published using command line tools are visible within the CDAP UI, and can be cloned and edited using the CDAP Application Studio.
+  Pipelines published using command line tools are visible within the CDAP UI, and can be cloned and edited using the CDAP Studio.

 Batch Pipelines